 INTO THE WOODS

 Into the Woods has a long history as a film adaptation.
 It was originally announced back in the 1990s with creatures by the Jim Henson Workshop and to be directed by Penny Marshall and then Rob Minkoff, later of The Lion King (1994) fame.
 This never went ahead until it was revived by Rob Marshall.
 Marshall has a long career first as a choreographer of Broadway shows and then branching out into work on musical tv adaptations of Cinderella (1997) and Annie (1999).
 Marshall made a huge splash in his debut as director of the film version of the musical Chicago (2002), which had him nominated for a Best Director Academy Award.
-He went onto direct other films including Memoirs of a Geisha (2005), another musical Nine (2009) and Pirates of the Caribbean: On Stranger Tides (2011).
+He went onto direct other films including Memoirs of a Geisha (2005), another musical Nine (2009), Pirates of the Caribbean: On Stranger Tides (2011) and the upcoming Mary Poppins Returns (2018).

 There is probably a certain percentage of the audience that will go to see Into the Woods and come out raving about it and regarding it as an instant classic I am not one of these.
 There is also more than likely to be another percentage of the audience that is going to be suckered into seeing Into the Woods because of the deceptive trailer, which majorly omits to mention the idea that the film is musical and thinking they are in for a dark and moody fairytale in the vein of recent films such as Red Riding Hood (2011), Mirror Mirror (2012), Snow White and the Huntsman (2012), Hansel & Gretel: Witch Hunters (2013), Maleficent (2014) and Cinderella (2015), and come out hating it.